rluce/tlcomp/README.md

 among Toeplitz matrices enjoy a _low rank representation_ w.r.t. to so-called displacement operators [1].
-This toolbox offers convenient and fast operations with such structured matices, taking advantage of their a low rank representation.
+This toolbox offers convenient and fast operations with such structured matices, taking advantage of their low rank representation.

 Installation
 ---